sicchio/DM997X-Thesis-FALL16/dm997X_ms_thesis_paper.md

 * **Development**
-    * Prototype(s) – including, but not limited to, exercises, tests, models, maquettes, animatics
+    * Discuss Alpha, Beta, Gold Prototype(s) – including, but not limited to, exercises, tests, models, maquettes, animatics
         <ul>
         <li>A prototype “is an early sample or model built to test a concept or process or to act as a thing to be replicated or learned from.”</li>
         <li>As a result, a prototype can take on many forms.
 Essentially, it is your project or aspects of your project in an unfinished form.</li>
         <li>You should decide what kinds of prototype(s) are most appropriate for your project.</li>
         </ul>
-     * Alpha
-     * Beta
-     * Gold

 * **Findings and Discussion**